rahulgopinath/rahulgopinath.github.io/_posts/2023-03-16-valiant-parser.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-Valiant showed that the transitive closure of all these substrings, that is
+Valiant further showed that the transitive closure of all these substrings, that is

 $$ a^{+} = a^{(1)} U a^{(2)} ...

 is the parse matrix.